mindscan-de/FuriousIron-Indexer/README.md

   * It will construct a forward index of the inverse index (think of a virtual file system, such that the code becomes browsable)
   * It will also construct an inverse index of the last said forward index (search term completion)

-* Comments and Code should be different tri-gram indexes / inverse-tri-gram indexes
-* Because code should be ranked more higher than comments or commented code
-* index code only, index full text

 All data will be stored into simple files instead of a database.
 Because I like do defer unnecessary architectural decisions as long as they do not need attention.
-Please do not expect any more writing or write-ups at the moment, nor me to provide a full architecture.
+Please do not expect any more writing or write-ups at the moment, nor me providing a full architecture.
 This is simply an underdeveloped idea.

+# Contributions

-That said, please keep in mind, that this is my personal educational project.
+That said, please keep in mind, that this is a personal and educational project.
 That means, I will not take any requests with respect to this source code search engine.
-I probably already dismissed this particular idea anyways for reasons.
+I probably already dismissed your particular idea anyways for reasons.

 # Nice to have

 * Classifier should classify whether a java file named XYZ is a declaration of an interface XYZ
 * Classifier using machine learning
-* Classifier using AST parsing
+* Classifier using AST based parsing
+* Classifier using statistical means (like co-occurrence matrixes)
 * Encode the whole text or methods or classes into vectors and use encoded search vectors to calculate similarity with methods of machine learning
 * [Research] rank with machine learning - training with monte carlo simulation / monte carlo tree search
   * could be done with a cosine metrics and then order by dot product between query vector (trained) and document vector (trained) - (both calculated once)